the fresh films reviews

 Review

-After honing his skills as a filmmaker and experimenting with increasingly larger and more pompous themes in the two first films of his Dollars Trilogi, Sergio Leone upped the ante and got it all right with the gargantuan, iconographical Il buono, il brutto, il cattivo.
-In this film, Leone reused several of the elements from his first two westerns, notably the nature of the principle character and the fascination for wide, desolate sets and extreme, dwelling close-ups, and combined this with a far more poignant writing and sociological observations which gave the film an added emotive aspect.
+After honing his skills as a filmmaker and experimenting with increasingly larger and more pompous themes in the first two films of his Dollars Trilogy, Sergio Leone upped the ante and got it all right with the gargantuan, iconographical Il buono, il brutto, il cattivo.
+In this film, Leone reused several of the elements from his first two westerns – notably the nature of the principal character and the fascination with wide, desolate sets and extreme, prolonged close-ups – and combined this with far more poignant writing and sociological observations, which gave the film an added emotive aspect.

-What is most striking with Il buono, il brutto, il cattivo, is Leone's confidence going in.
-It is evident that he feels he has kept polishing a diamond for a while, because this time, his iconic images are larger and more substantially tied up to the thematics – from the mute, lingering character introductions in the opening, through the agonizing, often torturing portrait of the cruelness of the west (as Leone envisioned it), and to the magnificent set-pieces.
-The latter are what sets Il buono, il brutto, il cattivo apart completely, because this film not only uses its striking set-pieces for dramatic effect and action value; in here they are the cornerstones of the thematic line.
+What is most striking about Il buono, il brutto, il cattivo is Leone's confidence going in.
+It is evident that he feels he has been polishing a diamond for a while, because this time his iconic images are larger and more substantially tied to the thematics – from the mute, lingering character introductions in the opening, through the agonising, often torturous portrait of the cruelty of the West (as Leone envisioned it), and to the magnificent set-pieces.
+The latter are what set Il buono, il brutto, il cattivo apart completely, because this film not only uses its striking set-pieces for dramatic effect and action value; they are the cornerstones of the thematic line.

 Sergio Leone took an Italian crew and three American B-actors to the Spanish desert and shot the most iconic western to date.
-Bad dubbing and overdone sound production could not stop this epic, relentless film becoming one of the most trendsetting in the history of cinema – inspiring filmmakers from Peckinpah to Tarantino.
-Leone views the callous nature of the American west through a revitalized lens of poetic realism and backdrops it all against his innovative and purified film style.
-In Il buono, il brutto, il cattivo, the most archetypical of characters become the most interesting human beings and the most inevitable narrative development becomes a stirring and electric showdown.
+Bad dubbing and overdone sound production could not stop this epic, relentless film from becoming one of the most trendsetting in the history of cinema – inspiring filmmakers from Peckinpah to Tarantino.
+Leone views the callous nature of the American West through a revitalised lens of poetic realism and sets it all against his innovative and purified film style.
+In Il buono, il brutto, il cattivo, the most archetypical of characters become the most interesting human beings, and the most inevitable narrative development becomes a stirring and electric showdown.

 Quotes